goharbor/community/proposals/new/refactor_admin.md

 1. Remove adminserver container, all configuration related API is handled by core api. also include migrate some other admin server related API to core api.

-2. Seperate user settings from harbor.cfg, and keep system settings in harbor.cfg, and system setting is set to env and can not change. user setting are read/write by core api, system settings is read only.
+2. Separate user settings from harbor.cfg, and keep system settings in harbor.cfg, and system setting is set to env and can not change. user setting are read/write by core api, system settings is read only.

-We are going to seperate the configuration in this way.
+We are going to separate the configuration in this way.

 Items will kept in harbor.cfg | Configure item | System Setting | User Setting
 ------------|------------|------------|------------